 Parameters

-It takes one parameter var, which takes values of numeric datatype and throws type error if an argument is of any other data type is passed.
+var: It takes values of numeric datatype and throws a type error if an argument of any other data type is passed.

 Return Value